Undergraduate Course Catalog 2015-2016

 The courses in the dual major program are multidisciplinary, taught by faculty from different departments in the University.
 They are designed to integrate UNH strengths in sustainable agriculture, hospitality management, and nutrition to offer a unique academic program emphasizing the interdisciplinary, international, and experiential knowledge that connects all three fields.
 The program is experiential by requiring students to work in the field growing food, in the kitchen preparing food, and developing the skills associated with both.
 They will also experience the local food cultures and get firsthand experience on the issues of food security locally, regionally, and globally.

-Students who wish to declare a dual major in EcoGastronomy must have a cumulative grade-point average of 2.5; have declared, or are prepared to declare, a disciplinary major; and complete the Introduction to EcoGastronomy course (ECOG 401) with a grade of C or better.
+Students who wish to declare a dual major in EcoGastronomy must have a cumulative grade-point average of 2.5; have declared, or be prepared to declare, a disciplinary major; and complete the Introduction to EcoGastronomy course (ECOG 401) with a grade of C or better.

 ECOG 401 is prerequisite for study abroad, ECOG 685.
 All required classes and the elective are a pre/corequisite for the senior EcoGastronomy capstone course, ECOG 7XX (under development).
 Exceptions are possible with a late declaration of the dual major.
 All foreign experiences must be pre-approved by the EcoGastronomy director.